darkf/almixer/README.txt

 I still consider this refer to this feature as experimental, but this feature has been in active use in the Corona SDK for many years now and used by millions of users, so it is shippable.

+By default, ALmixer compiles for standalone mode.
+Optionally, you may change this so SDL is a dependency.
+This will shrink the binary size slightly.
+(I measure 26KB with -Os on Mac.)
+Another option is to compile with SDL_sound as a dependency.
+This assumes SDL is a dependency and will disable all the built-in ALmixer decoders.
+In this mode, ALmixer will defer to SDL_sound and the decoders it provides.

 Building: